BigPolarBear1/factorization/README.md

 UPDATE: I UPLOADED A PROPER POC!
 ALL IS WORKING AS INTENDED NOW!!!!!
 HAHAHHAHAHAHA.
 NOW IT IS JUST A MATTER OF FINDING A LARGE MODULUS!!!!!!!!!!!!!!
 SIMPLE AS THAT!!!!
 I WON.
 NAZIS LOST.
 GO FUCK YOURSELVES INFOSEC SHITHEADS.
 FACTORIZATION IS UPON US!

+ITS FUCKING WORKING.
+ITS WORKING.
+ONE LAST THING NOW.
+FINDING THAT LARGE MODULUS.
+I CAN DO THAT...
+THATS FUCKING EASY.
+I DEFEATED FACTORIZATION!
+I DID IT!
+I DID IT AND NOBODY SEEMS TO KNOW OR CARE LOL.
+GOING TO EMAIL MY RUSSIAN AND CHINESE FRIENDS TO LET THEM KNOW OF MY VICTORY.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants